 We are here to help.
-If you are struggling, please reach out to our Pastoral Care Priest, the Rev. Scott Fleischer.
-His contact information can be found on the church website, www.ccgsc.org.
+If you are struggling, please reach out to our Pastoral Care Priest, the Rev. Scott Fleischer at 864.282.3113 or sfleischer@ccqsc.orq.

 Canterbury Counseling Center is also available.
 There, you or your child can receive quality pastoral counseling from licensed professionals.
 This center is located on Christ Church's campus.
 If the cost is prohibitive for you or your child to attend counseling, please reach out and let us know and we will assist you.